browserengineering/book/book/embeds.md

 Iframe security
 ===============

-I've already discussed security in Chapter 10, but iframes cause new classes of security problem that are worth briefly covering here.
+I've already discussed security in Chapter 10, but iframes cause new classes of serious security problem that are worth briefly covering here.
 However, there isn't anything new to implement in our browser for this section, so consider it optional reading.

 Iframes are very powerful, because they allow a web page to embed another one.
 But with that power comes a commensurate security risk in cases where the